3.2.14 Horse: Military Might

 And what about the leaders of the forces arrayed against the returning Messiah?
 John saw that too: “And I saw the beast [that is, the Antichrist] and the kings of the earth with their armies gathered to make war against Him who was sitting on the [white] horse and against His army.”
 Until this moment, it looks as if a great battle is going to take place.
 But it never happens: the Messiah simply annihilates the satanic forces with a spoken word.
 “And the beast was captured, and with it the false prophet who in its presence had done the signs by which he deceived those who had received the mark of the beast and those who worshiped its image.
 These two were thrown alive into the lake of fire that burns with sulfur.
 And the rest were slain by the sword that came from the mouth of him who was sitting on the horse, and all the birds were gorged with their flesh.”
 (Revelation 19:17-21) It’s all over almost before it begins.
 The power of the King of kings, the one seated on the white horse of triumph, is, in the end, unassailable.
 Perhaps someone should have told these multiplied millions of rebellious mortals, armed only with the weapons of men, that they were going out to fight against an immortal militia, armed with the Spirit of God and led by the eternal, omnipotent King.
 Oh, wait.
 Someone did tell them.

 When God’s prophets see horses in their visions, the usual symbolic concept of “military strength” gets boiled down to its most fundamental principle: the advancement of a scriptural imperative through the application of power.
 In several of these visions, the seer is shown multiple horses—actually, they always seem to come in sets of four (four being the number symbolic of God’s design for the earth).
 Another consistent factor: the four horses (or teams) are invariably said to be of different colors.
-This in turn begs the question: what do the colors suggest?
+This in turn forces us to ask: what do the colors suggest?

 During the time of Governor Zerubbabel and Joshua the High Priest—when the second temple was being built (520-518 BC)—the prophet Zechariah saw two such multiple-horse visions.
 “I saw in the night, and behold, a man riding on a red horse!
 He was standing among the myrtle trees in the glen, and behind him were red, sorrel, and white horses.
 Then I said, ‘What are these, my lord?’
 The angel who talked with me said to me, ‘I will show you what they are.’
 So the man who was standing among the myrtle trees answered, ‘These are they whom Yahweh has sent to patrol the earth….’”
 Although they’re not necessarily seen in a combat, these four horses are still employed in a quasi-military role—patrolling the earth, guarding and reporting timely sit-reps to their commander.